246overclocked/HungryHippoFall/README.md

   `methods:printTheseThings:overclocked:246`- Calls the method `printTheseThings`, which requires a String and an integer

 ###Socket timeouts and hanging commands
-There is currently an issue where the the client may randomly be unable to communicate with the roboRIO.
-If this happens, it is advised that the user wait until either a connection timeout occurs or the client successfully receives data.
-In the case that either a timeout occurs or hanging commands become too frequent, the most reliable solution is to quit the client, then redeploy the code to the roboRIO and start again from step 1.
+There is an issue where the the client may randomly be unable to communicate with the roboRIO.
+The default timeout period is 30 seconds.
+If the client does not receive data within this period, it will attempt to reset the connection to the roboRIO.
+The roboRIO will be told to close the socket and open another one.
+The client end will then close its socket and attempt to reconnect to the newly opened socket on the roboRIO.
+If successful, the command prompt will display again.
+If unsuccessful, the client will exit with a socket.error (Timeout).
+It is recommended that the user redeploy code to the robot and start again in this scenario.
+It is also possible to continue attempting to reconnect multiple times, but this method may be slower.

 ## Contributing
 Please see [CONTRIBUTING](CONTRIBUTING.md) for more information.